Who is Doris L. Morrow?

 Doris Lorraine Morrow, 2002

 Four years after graduating high school my mother married my father, Earl T. Morrow.
 Together they had and raised three children.
 During this time my mother set aside her dreams as she raised three children, worked full-time, and took care of our family.
 In 1987, my parents endured a loss no parent should ever have to endure, which was the loss of my youngest sister Kam Morrow.
 After her death, my parents like so many other parents who lose a child got divorced.
 My mother chose not to wallow in grief, but instead, she revived her dream of becoming a social worker.
-Finally in 2002, after receiving her A.S. from Chaffey College, B.S. from the University of Laverne, she graduated from CSUSB with an MSW degree.
+Finally in 2002, after having earned her Associate of Science degree from Chaffey College, Bachelor of Science degree from the University of Laverne, she graduated from California State University, San Bernardino having earned her Master of Social Work degree.
 She would mentor young children and adults often saying to them, "you are never too old to learn and never too old or too young to follow your dreams."
-Therefore, It is due to her perseverance, faith, and fierce determination I have named this school which is my long-time dream, after my "mama", a woman who valued education until the day she took her last breath October 23, 2010.
+Therefore, It is due to her perseverance, faith, and fierce determination I have named this school which is my long-time dream, after my mama, a woman who valued education until the day she took her last breath October 23, 2010.